Ballet for Seniors

 Demonstration Class (Dance To Your Own Tune)

-Class Award (PPID, PID, Grades 1- 8 and Discovering Repertoire)
+Class Award (Pre-Primary, Primary, Grades 1- 8 and Discovering Repertoire)

-Examination (PID, Grades 1 – 8 and Discovering Repertoire)
+Examination (Primary, Grades 1 – 8 and Discovering Repertoire)

 Dates and Rehearsals

-When submitting your registration, you will need to let us know of any dates you know of that you will be unavailable during the Examination session.
-Students who are unable to be examined on the scheduled day (eg. sudden illness) may apply for a 50% refund of their RAD Entry fee.
+When submitting your registration, you will need to let us know of any dates you know of that you will be unavailable during the assessment session.

 Costs and Requirements